abc-logo

 Respite Care Services

 According to AARP, more than 53 million adults living in the U.S. provide care to someone over 50 years old.
 Unfortunately, these caregivers experience stress, exhaustion, and even depression.
 Our respite care services help family caregivers address urgent obligations, spend time with their children, and enjoy nearby activities.
 Perhaps more importantly, respite care gives family members time to recharge and regroup.
 Taking personal time to de-stress reduces the risk of caregiver burnout.
-So, if you've always wanted to eat at the local Canlis or visit National Building, don't feel bad.
+So, if you've always wanted to eat at the local Canlis or visit Chihuly Garden and Glass, don't feel bad.
 Doing so is great for both you and your loved one.

 At the end of the day, our goal is to become a valuable part of your senior's daily routine.
 That way, we may help give them the highest quality of life possible.
 We know that staying at home is important for your loved one, and we are here to help make sure that is possible.